Conversion Expedition Yacht

-It is my experience that most conversions lose money when they are sold and cost much more then originally estimated to complete.
-I would say that if you use percentages that the losses are much higher then with custom Explorer yachts.
-Some conversions do sell for more then what their cost to acquire and to convert the vessel.
-Some custom Explorer yachts sell for more then their cost to build even several years later.
+It is my experience that most conversions lose money when they are sold and cost much more than originally estimated to complete.
+I would say that if you use percentages, the losses are much higher than with custom Explorer yachts.
+Some conversions do sell for more then what they cost to acquire and to convert the vessel.
+Some custom Explorer yachts sell for more than their cost to build even several years later.

 I will often hear the client say "I do not care about the resale value."
 This statement holds true right up to the moment they need to sell the vessel, then it is a very big issue.

-In historic terms new builds have been a much better investment over time then conversions.
+In historic terms new builds have been a much better investment over time than conversions.

 ALWAYS TAKE CARE FOR THE INTRINSIC VALUE OF THE VESSEL YOU ARE BUILDING OR CONVERTING!

-The good news is the answer to this if very simple and unambiguous, they are both equally safe if designed and or converted properly.
+The good news is the answer to this is very simple and unambiguous, they are both equally safe if designed and/or converted properly.